Culture of Nicaragua: Music

 Carlos Mejía Godoy, a prominent Nicaragua musician and composer.

-Modern Nicaraguan music of Indigenous and especially Spanish influences.
-Musical instruments include the marimba and others common across Central America.
+Modern Nicaraguan music of African, indigenous and Spanish influences.
+Musical instruments include the Marimba which comes from West Africa, which is the representative instrument of other regions of Latin America with strong African roots, such as the Pacific coast of Colombia.

 Marimba of Nicaragua is uniquely played by a sitting performer holding the instrument on his knees.
 He is usually accompanied by a bass fiddle, guitar and Guallatiri (a small guitar like a mandolin).
 This music is played at social functions as a sort of background music.
 The marimba is made with hardwood plates, placed over bamboo or metal tubes of varying lengths.
 It is played with two or four hammers.

+Salsa and Timba are popular throughout the country.
+Nicaragua is the homeland of the salsero Luis Enrique, globally known as "El Principe de la Salsa".
+Nicaragua has plenty of undiscovered musical talent, however, due to the lack of basic infrastructure, it is impossible for many of these artists to become known.

+All of the Nicaraguan artists with international reach such as: the Reggae and Dancehall artist Clarence Malcom, the Timba vocalist Cecilia Ferrer as well as Luis Enrique himself had to pave their career abroad.

+Reggaeton, Plena, Dancehall, Dembow, Reggae and Soca are very popular throughout the country.

 The Caribbean coast of Nicaragua is known for a lively, sensual form of dance music that is especially loud and celebrated during the May Palo de Mayo festival.
-The Garifuna community exists in Nicaragua and is known for its popular music called Punta.
-Also, soca music, reggaeton and reggae are popular throughout the country.
+The Garifuna community exists in Nicaragua and is known for its popular music called Punta and Tambor.